 Browse Our Courses

 The biennial Rolex Fastnet Race is considered one of the world’s classic ocean races, the 608-mile course a test for skippers and crews with its tricky tidal currents and changeable weather conditions.
-The race, organised by the Royal Ocean Racing Club, with the Royal Yacht Squadron and the Royal Western Yacht Club, Plymouth will start at 10.00am on Sunday 9th August, off Cowes, Isle of Wight.
+The race, organised by the Royal Ocean Racing Club, with the Royal Yacht Squadron and the Royal Western Yacht Club, Plymouth will start off Cowes, Isle of Wight.

-The Royal Ocean Racing Club’s classic event will attract in the region of 350 yachts in 2017.
+The Royal Ocean Racing Club’s classic event attracted over 350 yachts in 2019.
 The course will take the large fleet South west down the Solent, past the Needles and out into the English Channel.
 The headlands along the South Coast of England – Anvil Point, Portland Bill, Start Point, The Lizard, Lands End – must each be weathered on the way to open ocean and the leg North West to the Fastnet Rock with it’s mythical lighthouse.
-The return leg to Plymouth, via Bishop Rock Lighthouse on the South side of the Scilly Isles, is just as demanding, as fatigue combined with the fine tuning of race tactics to defeat the competition over the finishing line add to the drama.
+The return leg to with new finishing point at Cherbourg, via Bishop Rock Lighthouse on the South side of the Scilly Isles, is just as demanding, as fatigue combined with the fine tuning of race tactics to defeat the competition over the finishing line add to the drama.

 Like no other race the Rolex Fastnet Race attracts every type of sailor and boat from just about every sailing country in the world.
 Sailing schools, corporate institutions, family owned and crewed cruiser-racers, dedicated amateurs, club sailors along with the hardened champions from the Grand Prix circuits, are all attracted to compete in the best known offshore race in the world.
 All come to enjoy the challenge of one of the trickiest and most demanding sporting events that an individual or a team can aspire to today.

-Emerald Star is a 10 berth Bavaria 44 and has competed in the 2013 Fastnet Race campaign.
-She is a comfortable cruising yacht with proven offshore racing capabilities and almost identical to her sister ship Adelaide Star, veteren of the Fastnet Race since 2013.
+Adelaide Star is a 10 berth Bavaria 44 and has competed in several Fastnet Race campaign.
+She is a comfortable cruising yacht with proven offshore racing capabilities and almost identical to her sister ship Emerald Star who has also raced in the Fastnet Race.
 There will be a maximum of 8 crew and professional skipper on board.
 For each of the races a watch system will be set up with a watch leader on each watch.
 This will enable all crew to take an active role in crewing the yacht whilst also ensuring that everyone has plenty of rest.

 Places are open to anyone from novice sailors to experienced Yachtmasters as full training is provided in all aspects of racing.
+Just to be sure you have a basic grounding in sailing, we do ask for a minimum of Competent Crew prior to racing.
 Although competitive within our class our aim is to provide the opportunity for crew to experience and be part of one of the most exciting bi annual offshore race campaigns.
 Safety of both vessel and crew is paramount, you will race on a RYA training yacht coded by the MCA and enhanced for racing to the RORC specification with an experienced RYA instructor as skipper.

 Training and qualifying races: